Animal and Plant Health Inspection Service, USDA.

 Extension of approval of an information collection; comment request.

-In accordance with the Paperwork Reduction Act of 1995, this notice announces the Animal and Plant Health Inspection Service's (APHIS) intention to request an extension of approval of an information collection associated with regulations to allow States to impose prohibitions or restrictions on specific articles in addition to those required by APHIS to help protect against the introduction and establishment of plant pests.
+In accordance with the Paperwork Reduction Act of 1995, this notice announces the intention of the Animal and Plant Health Inspection Service (APHIS) to request an extension of approval of an information collection associated with the regulations to allow States to impose prohibitions or restrictions on specific articles in addition to those required by APHIS to help protect against the introduction and establishment of plant pests.

 You may submit comments by either of the following methods:

-Supporting documents and any comments we receive on this docket may be viewed at http://www.regulations.gov/#!docketDetail;D=APHIS-2011-0113 or in our reading room, which is located in room 1141 of the USDA South Building, 14th Street and Independence Avenue SW., Washington, DC.
+Supporting documents and any comments we receive on this docket may be viewed at http://www.regulations.gov/#!docketDetail;D=APHIS-2018-0092 or in our reading room, which is located in room 1141 of the USDA South Building, 14th Street and Independence Avenue SW, Washington, DC.
 Normal reading room hours are 8 a.m. to 4:30 p.m., Monday through Friday, except holidays.
-To be sure someone is there to help you, please call (202) 690-2817 before coming.
+To be sure someone is there to help you, please call (202) 799-7039 before coming.

 FOR FURTHER INFORMATION CONTACT:

-Title: Special Need Request Under the Plant Protection Act.
+Title: Special Need Requests Under the Plant Protection Act.

 Type of Request: Extension of approval of an information collection.

 Abstract: The Plant Protection Act (PPA, 7 U.S.C.
 7701 et seq.) authorizes the Secretary of Agriculture to restrict the importation, entry, or interstate movement of plants, plant products, and other articles to prevent the introduction of plant pests into the United States or their dissemination within the United States.
-This authority has been delegated to the Animal and Plant Health Inspection Service (APHIS), which administers regulations to implement the PPA.
+This authority has been delegated to the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture, which administers regulations to implement the PPA.
 Regulations governing the interstate movement of plants, plant products, and other articles are contained in 7 CFR part 301, “Domestic Quarantine Notices.”

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities for an additional 3 years.